WAM2layers/WAM2layers/docs/preprocessing.md

 - `evap` and `precip` are given in units of "kg m-2 s-2"
 - Latitude should be decreasing, time and longitude increasing.

+## Tracking region

+In addition to the time-dependent forcing data, WAM2layers also needs a file called `source_region.nc` containing a variable called `source_region`, with values between 0 and 1.
+It must have the same lat/lon coordinates as the other input data.
+This file is used to define the source region from where to track moisture.

 ## Data checking utility functions

 To aid in pre-processing, WAM2layers comes with some handy data checking